Pittsburgh Bureau of Emergency Medical Services

 The Pittsburgh Bureau of Emergency Medical Services (PEMS) provides emergency medical services and medically directed rescue services for the City of Pittsburgh, Pennsylvania.
-It is a bureau of the Department of Public Safety (DPS), along with the Pittsburgh Bureaus of Police, Administration, Fire, and Animal Care and Control.
-The DPS is responsible for 55.5 square miles (144 km2) with a population of 305,841 as of the 2013 Census estimation.
-The Bureau was founded in 1975 by then current city administration, absorbing Freedom House Ambulance.
-Pittsburgh, in addition to being the birthplace of prehospital care, is one of few cities in the United States where "medically directed rescue" is practiced.
+It is a bureau of the Department of Public Safety (DPS), along with the Bureaus of Police, Administration, Fire, and Animal Care and Control.
+The department is responsible for 55.5 square miles (144 km2) with a population of 305,841 as of the 2013 Census estimation.
+The Bureau was founded in 1975 by the then current city administration, absorbing Freedom House Ambulance.
+In addition, the Bureau of EMS was one of the first EMS agencies in North America.

-Pittsburgh EMS provides medically directed technical, tactical, and heavy rescue services for the City.